A Complete Appalachian Trail Gear List: Realistic Packing for an AT Thru-Hike in 2024

 A compression sack is highly recommended for your quilt or sleeping bag so you can transform that giant puffy beast into the size of a football before placing it into your pack each morning, giving you adequate room for everything else.

-This one from Sea to Summit also provides your sleeping bag with water-resistant protection throughout your hiking day.
+This compression sack from Sea to Summit also provides your sleeping bag with water-resistant protection throughout your hiking day.

-Sea to Summit Nylon Compression Sack, Space-Saving Outdoor and Travel Storage, Medium / 15 Liter
+Sea to Summit Lightweight Compression Sack, Space-Saving Outdoor and Travel Storage, 13 Liter, Olive Green

-• Durable 15-liter compression stuff sack squishes down bulky items to one-third the original volume to maximize packing space in a backpack, suitcase, or duffle
+• Durable 13-liter compression stuff sack squishes down bulky items to one-third the original volume to maximize packing space in a backpack, suitcase, or duffle

 I even took the weather protection one step further and wrapped my compression sack in my second Gossamer Gear pack liner since they come in a two-pack.
 (More on those on the next page.)